plone/training/chapter06.rst

 This section can change the behavior of Buildout, but what is most important, is the variable ``parts`` here.
 This defines, which sections should actually be interpreted.
 Buildout itself has no idea, how to install Zope.
 Buildout is a plugin based system, it comes with a small set of plugins to create configuration files and download eggs with their dependencies and the proper version.
 To install a Zope site, you need a third-party plugin.
 The plugin provide new recipes that you have to declare and configure in a section.

-Let us walk through a concrete Buildout file and look at some important variables
+Let us walk through our ``buildout.cfg`` and look at some important variables:

-* Buildout.cfg

 .. code-block:: cfg